-Measure the pH of your soil.
-You can have a sample of your yard’s soil assessed by your nearest extension office.
+First of all, you can have a sample of your yard’s soil assessed by your nearest extension office.
 If the results come back with a pH under 5.5, you’ll help your lawn by adding lime to the soil.
 By increasing the alkalinity, you’ll make it easier for your grass to absorb nutrients and make it possible to purge the ground of certain pollutants that build up over time in acidic environments.

-Apply lime in granular or liquid form.
-Professional lawn care companies have a leg up when it comes to lime.
+Finally, professional lawn care companies have a leg up when it comes to lime.
 The products consumers have access to are often ineffective, hard to apply or both.
 Granular formulas are light enough to blow onto neighboring properties.
-Liquid formulas may be diluted to the point where it takes several applications to be effective, which gets expensive.
+Similarly, liquid formulas may be diluted to the point where it takes several applications to be effective, which gets expensive.

 You may be surprised to find hiring this job out is more affordable than trying to manage it on your own.
 However, if you go the DIY route, applying granular lime in fall before seasonal rains is a winning plan.
 Just make sure it’s not windy enough to blow all of the product off your land.

 Think you might need help using lime on grass?
 Contact the experts to help you through every step of the process.
-Call (678) 648-2556 to schedule an appointment with Think Green Lawn Care, and secure a thick, lush yard for next season by appropriately using lime on grass.
+Call (678) 648-2556 to schedule an appointment with our local Cumming lawn care branch, and secure a thick, lush yard for next season by appropriately using lime on grass.